Cam Newton Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 - In eight matchups against the Buccaneers, Newton averaged 186.5 passing yards per game, 116.0 yards above his over/under for Sunday.

-- Newton threw a touchdown pass in four of those matchups against the Buccaneers, while throwing multiple touchdown passes against them two times.
+- Newton threw a touchdown pass in four of those games against the Buccaneers, while throwing multiple touchdown passes against them two times.

 - Note: Newton's stats vs. Buccaneers date back to 2016.